Five days later, Orioles complete 6-2 win over Nationals

 TRAINER’S ROOM

 Nationals: LHP Sean Doolittle (10-day IL, right knee) is going to wait a bit before he pitches off a mound.
 “I kind of want his knee to feel fine before he starts throwing,” manager Dave Martinez said.
-“We don’t want him to develop any bad habits.”
+“We don’t want him to develop any bad habits.” ,,, Castro left for a pinch hitter because he hurt his wrist, which Martinez said was pretty sore.
+Castro went to get X-rays.

 UP NEXT